ItsHungg/HunterVerse-devs/README.md

 * After doing all the set up steps, this is how you can open and run the game file.
 > 1. After downloading a `.rar` or `.zip` file, unzip it.
 > 2. After you unzip the file into a folder, you should see a `main.py` file in that folder.
+> 3. Open that `main.py` file.
+You will see a register window and a terminal.
+> 4. Ignore the terminal, just enter your username into the entry field and press the `Register` button.
+> 5. Wait for the application to process.
+It usually takes from 3 to 5 seconds.
-> 4. You should see the game starts initializing and a terminal.
+> 5. Then, you should see the game starts initializing.
-> 5. Wait for the initialization to finish and enjoy the game!
+> 6. Wait for the initialization to finish and enjoy the game!

 ### FAQ (Frequently-Asked-Questions)
 (*There is no FAQs available yet*)